Stelvey/LICCHART/README.md

 pip install --upgrade licchart
 ```

+*Please, refer to [troubleshooting](https://github.com/Stelvey/LICCHART#troubleshooting) section at the bottom of this README file if you have difficulties installing*
 *Chances are you can delete Visual C++ / Build Tools after LICCHART was succesfully installed.
 It hasn't been tested, though.
 If it doesn't bother you, I suggest leaving it installed*

 ## **Setting API key**